-Third, as noted above, the 56 taxa chosen were selected based on the need for at least 10 data points across technical PCR replicates to allow for reliable model parameter estimation (44).
+As noted above, the 56 taxa chosen were selected based on the need for at least 10 data points across technical PCR replicates to allow for reliable model parameter estimation (44).
 All other taxa that were excluded were observed too infrequently to allow for accurate quantitative estimates.
 Applying such a signal to noise thresholds is common in ecological data sets (45, 53).

-We want to outright state that we had absolutely no intention of cherry-picking data or “plucking” individual species to tell a preconceived narrative.
+We recognize that the Bayesian modeling effort and the multi-tiered analysis is complicated and technical.
+We appreciate the opportunity to clarify our objectives and methods to better communicate our thinking and analyses.
+We wish to outright state that we had absolutely no intention of cherry-picking data or “plucking” individual species to tell a preconceived narrative.
 We strongly adhere to open science standards and have provided all raw data and code used to process the raw data.
-We furthermore plan to make all data and code publicly available upon acceptance.
-We recognize that the Bayesian modeling effort and the multi-tiered analysis is complicated and technical.
-We hope that we were able to sufficiently clarify our objectives and methods to better communicate our thinking and analyses.
+All data and code will be made publicly available upon acceptance and we can supply a GitHub link now for review.
+We sincerely hope that our edits have clarified this issue.

 (By the way, it wasn't clear to me why the northern lampfish is always qualified as "unique cold variant").